VirtualFIB/VirtualFIB/README.md

-# liftout-animator
+# VirtualFIB
-Blender application template to animate *in situ* liftout.
-Also includes Stage Simulator, which aims to help understanding sample orientation in triple-beam instruments.
+VirtualFIB is a Blender application template, to simplify and automate what we need to simulate a few different situations you might encounter when doing FIB technique development.
+It currently includes the Liftout Animator to animate *in situ* liftout, the Post Welder which is a copy of the Liftout Animator with a controllable half-grid post in the chamber, and finally the Stage Simulator, which aims to help understanding sample orientation in triple-beam instruments.

 ## Table of contents
 * [Requirements](#requirements)